-Mechanical Damage: It is difficult to gauge of what is gentle.
-The comb should not be full of broken or pulled-out hairs and your scalp should never hurt after detangling or styling.
+Mechanical Damage: The comb should not be full of broken or pulled-out hairs and your scalp should never hurt after detangling or styling.
 Remove shed hairs gently separating strands with fingers.
 When hair is wet it is weak because water breaks hair’s hydrogen bonds.
 They re-form when the hair dries, re-strengthening it.
 Handle hair with special care when wet.
 Beware of towel-drying damage.
 Carefully blot hair with a cotton t-shirt or invest in a microfiber towel.
 If possible avoid all rigorous treatment of the hair, use care and styling tools gently and keep high-quality tools.

 Environmental Damage: Sun damages hair just like skin.
 Exposure to ultraviolet light from the sun or a tanning booth weakens hair structurally, resulting in hair breakage and loss.
 Protect hair with a hat or umbrella, and look for conditioners that contain a sunscreen can help.
 Grey hair is most subject to damage from the sun, followed by blonde hair.